In All Languages (Godflesh album): Background and contentIn All Languages was released on 24 July 2001, thirteen years after the formation of Godflesh. Godflesh would disband one year later, only to reform in 2010.

-The first disc of the album primarily features tracks from previous albums ("Like Rats", "Xnoybis", "Frail", "The Internal"), although songs from the group's EPs do hold a presence, such as "Avalanche Master Song" and "Slateman".
+The first disc of the album features tracks from the band's first seven major releases (five full-length albums and two mini-albums).
 Disc two is a collection of more obscure songs, featuring B-sides, extended mixes, and two tracks from the band's BBC session.
 Two songs from the never-released Us and Them in Dub remix album also appear on the second disc.
+Ultimately, the two BBC session songs and two Us and Them in Dub songs were the only songs that were previously unreleased officially up to that point.
 The day of the release of In All Languages, a music video DVD of the same name was also released.
-It features videos for "Crush My Soul", "Mothra", "Slavestate", "Christbait Rising" and "Avalanche Master Song".
+It features videos for "Crush My Soul", "Mothra", "Slavestate", "Christbait Rising", and "Avalanche Master Song".

 In a 2009 retrospective interview, Godflesh frontman Justin Broadrick proved dissatisfied with In All Languages, saying, "[it] didn’t succeed too well.
 I was still learning about self-mastering at that time.
 I wouldn’t say I was satisfied at all with the results a short time after and since."

+Although two songs from Godflesh's 1989 BBC session were included on In All Languages, four songs were performed in actuality.
+In 2014, Earache Records released a compilation titled The Earache Peel Sessions, which combined Godflesh's 1989 BBC session with Carcass's 1988 and 1990 BBC sessions.

 Critical reception

 Eduardo Rivadavia from AllMusic called In All Languages a "near-perfect career synthesis".
 He praised the inclusion of the tracks of the second disc which, according to him, "become especially relevant for a full appreciation of the band" and are "[a] great place to start discovering Godflesh".
-His only regret was the fact that it couldn't feature songs from the band's then-forthcoming record, Hymns (2001).
+His only regret was that it couldn't feature songs from the band's then-forthcoming record, Hymns (2001).